s-yadav/react-number-format/README.md

 4. Use type as tel when you are providing format prop.
 This will change the mobile keyboard layout to have only numbers.
 In other case use type as text, so user can type decimal separator.

 5. onChange no longer gets values object.
 You need to use onValueChange instead. onChange/onFocus/onBlur and other input events will be directly passed to the input.

+6. Its recommended to use formattedValue / value / floatValue based on the initial state (it should be same as the initial state format) which you are passing as value prop.
+If you are saving the `value` key on state make sure to pass isNumericString prop to true.

 ### Examples
 #### Prefix and thousand separator : Format currency as text